 Pool Architecture

-Each SQLite database gets a DbPool instance backed by deadpool with a custom SqliteManager.
-The app has two pools:
+Each mutable SQLite database gets a DbPool instance backed by deadpool with a custom SqliteManager.
+The app has three DbPool instances plus the separate read-only catalog pool:

-• user_data_pool – for user_data.db (box art overrides, saved videos)
+• user_data_pool — for user_data.db (box art overrides, saved videos).
+Stays per-storage at <storage>/.replay-control/user_data.db.
+Mode follows the storage filesystem (WAL on ext4, DELETE on exFAT/NFS).

-• Write pool: 1 connection (SQLite serializes writes)
+• Write pool: 1 connection (SQLite serialises writes).

 Custom SqliteManager

-Instead of deadpool-sqlite’s default Connection::open(), the custom manager uses db_common::open_connection() which handles WAL/nolock/PRAGMA configuration based on filesystem capabilities.
+Instead of deadpool-sqlite’s default Connection::open(), the custom manager uses sqlite::open_connection() which handles WAL/nolock/PRAGMA configuration based on filesystem capabilities.

 Connection creation